|

 The present style sounds like this.
 (25 seconds) and the 1990's version sounds like this.
 (25 seconds)

 If you listen carefully you will hear chee, the normal spoken word for seven.
-The dialect numbers mentioned above sere used then but sound a little different.
+The dialect numbers mentioned above were used then but sound a little different.

 Every twenty groups they will announce that the 20th (30th, 40th, etc) group has just been sent.
 It sounds like this.
 (5 seconds)